Save time and money on new plastic injection molding designs

 Determining feasibility with CADMOULD: a check can be conducted on both demolding drafts and undercuts with the aid of the feasibility analysis in CADMOULD.
 These can then be modified prior to the first injection molding test.

 4. How can a newly designed part be produced more cost-efficiently?

 - Keep the tolerances as small as possible (i)

 - Fully exploit the potential of injection molding

 Produce the new design economically with CADMOULD:

 The prediction of shrinkage and warpage in CADMOULD enables the true shape of the part to be estimated.
-This ensures that the tolerances are not set any higher than is necessary.
+This ensures that the tolerances are not set any higher than necessary.
 In addition, the integration of a large number of technical functions (e.g. seals, fastening elements, suspension, hinges, etc.) in the plastic component can save a large number of the work steps that are needed in conventional processes.
-While this increases the complexity of the part, it saves a great deal of time and money later on.
-The simulation also helps secure the quality of the part despite this!
-Without simulations, it would be virtually impossible to design parts of such complexity.
+While this increases the complexity of the part, it saves a lot of time and money later on.
+The simulation also helps secure the quality of the part.